-You will need to supply several accessories to successfully assembly a working Freeplay Zero using this kit.
+You will need to supply several accessories to successfully assemble a working Freeplay Zero into a GBA Shell or a Freeplay Zero Shell using this kit.

-- Freeplay Zero Circuit Board (shown in red)
+- Freeplay Zero Circuit Board with Onboard Built-in:

 - 2 Standoffs (for mounting your Raspberry Pi)

 - Micro USB to USB Adapter (for connecting USB to your Raspberry Pi)

 - X/Y Button Drill Guide (helps add X/Y buttons to a GBA shell)

 - Freeplay Zero Shell (no modifications required) or GBA Shell (requires modifications)

 - Raspberry Pi Zero 2W, Pi Zero*, Pi Zero W, or Pi Zero WH (H requires no soldering)

 - Full set of Rubber Button Pads (some shells include the pads or we carry them)

 - Battery (we carry this perfect fit 2000mAh battery)